Am0rphous/Awesome/Cybersecurity and sysadmin tools /README.md

 - [pwdsafety](https://github.com/edoardottt/pwdsafety) - 🔒command line tool checking password safety🔒
 - [py_webauthn](https://github.com/duo-labs/py_webauthn) - A Python3 implementation of the WebAuthn API focused on making it easy to leverage the power of WebAuthn.
 This library supports all FIDO2-compliant authenticators, including security keys, Touch ID, Face ID, Windows Hello, Android biometrics...and pretty much everything else.
 - [Snappass](https://github.com/pinterest/snappass) - Share passwords securely
+- SOAR
+  - [SOARCA](https://github.com/COSSAS/SOARCA) - "The Open Source CACAO-based Security Orchestrator!
+Organisations are increasingly automating threat and incident response through playbook driven security workflow orchestration.
+The essence of this concept is that specific security events trigger a predefined series of response actions that are executed with no or only limited human intervention.
+These automated workflows are captured in machine-readable security playbooks, which are typically executed by a so called Security Orchestration, Automation and Response (SOAR) tool."
+  - [W5](https://github.com/w5teams/w5) - Security Orchestration, Automation and Response (SOAR) Platform. 安全编排与自动化响应平台，无需编写代码的安全自动化，使用 SOAR 可以让团队工作更加高效

 - [Usb.Events](https://github.com/Jinjinov/Usb.Events) - Subscribe to the Inserted and Removed events to be notified when a USB drive is plugged in or unplugged, or when a USB device is connected or disconnected.
 Usb.Events is a .NET Standard 2.0 library and uses WMI on Windows, libudev on Linux and IOKit on macOS.
   - [USB-checking / GNOME Shell USB Lock](https://github.com/gmuraru/USB-checking) - Check if a connected devices was already seen by the computer.
 If the device was not seen, it will ask for your permission to add it to a trusted file (known_host in our case) - for the command line interface or you could add them manually from the Gtk+ interface.
 - [VeraCrypt](https://www.veracrypt.fr/en/Home.html) - VeraCrypt is a free and open-source utility for on-the-fly encryption.
 The software can create a virtual encrypted disk that works just like a regular disk but within a file.
 It can also encrypt a partition or the entire storage device with pre-boot authentication.
-- [W5](https://github.com/w5teams/w5) - Security Orchestration, Automation and Response (SOAR) Platform. 安全编排与自动化响应平台，无需编写代码的安全自动化，使用 SOAR 可以让团队工作更加高效
 - [Whonix security-misc](https://github.com/Whonix/security-misc) - Kernel Hardening; Protect Linux User Accounts against Brute Force Attacks; Improve Entropy Collection; Strong Linux User Account Separation; Enhances Misc Security Settings - https://www.whonix.org/wiki/Security-misc.
 - [Yopass - Share Secrets Securely](https://github.com/jhaals/yopass) - Secure sharing for secrets, passwords and files.